 4. There will be joy in our lives: Jesus said in John 17:3, “But now I come to You, and these things I speak in the world, that they may have My joy fulfilled in themselves.”
 Those who live by grace usually are relaxed and joyful.
 They love to sing, rejoice, laugh, smile and be happy.
 On the other hand, those who live under the law are usually sad, serious and have very little joy.
 Joy is often the manifestation of God’s grace.

 5. Our lives begin to change without any effort:

 Jesus said, “Whoever abides in Me and I in Him bears much fruit.”
 (John 15:53) We will not try so hard to be spiritual, but we will grow spiritually, automatically.
 Furthermore, wewill not even be aware that we are growing spiritually even though others will notice it.
 The Bible says that God works “in us to will and to do of His good pleasure.”
 (Philippians 2:13)

 6. We will be motivated by the love and gratitude.

-The Bible says, “we love Him because He first loved us.”
+The Bible says, “We love Him because He first loved us.”
 (1 John 4:10) We do things for Him because we love Him.
-Paul said “For the love of Christ compels us.”
-(2 Corinthians 5:14) It is easy to do things for those whom we love and for those whom we know love us.
+Paul says in 2 Corinthians 5:14, “For the love of Christ compels us.”
+It is easy to do things for those whom we love and for those whom we know love us.
 For example, when a boy falls in love with a girl, he will do anything for her.
 In the same way, when we fall in love with Jesus, we will do anything to please Him.

 Finally, there is no limit to what God can do in us, for us and through us when we live under the grace of God, we will be so blessed.
 2 Corinthians 13:13, “The grace of the Lord Jesus Christ, and the love of God, and the [a]communion of the Holy Spirit be with you all.”
 Amen.